 Now, consider a sentence closer to what you’ll encounter on the GMAT:

-Correct: At the Battle of Waterloo, the French army formed a homogeneous national force whose high morale was due to (caused by) their belief that Napoleon, their commander, was the greatest soldier since Julius Caesar.
+Correct: At the Battle of Waterloo, the French army formed a homogeneous national force whose high morale was due to (caused by) the belief that Napoleon was the greatest soldier since Julius Caesar.

 That means you’re likely to see questions that look something like this:

-At the Battle of Waterloo, the French army formed a homogeneous national force, and their moral was high due to their belief that Napoleon, their commander, was the greatest soldier since Julius Caesar.
+At the Battle of Waterloo, the French army formed a homogeneous national force, and its moral was high due to the belief that Napoleon was the greatest soldier since Julius Caesar.

-(A) national force, and their morale was high due to their belief
+(A) national force, and its morale was high due to the belief

-(B) national force, and their high morale resulted from their belief
+(B) national force whose high morale resulted from the belief

-(C) national force, and their high morale because of their believing
+(C) national force, and its high morale because of their believing

-(D) national force, with their morale that was high because of their belief
+(D) national force, with its morale that was high because of the belief

-(E) national force, their high morale being due to their belief
+(E) national force, its high morale being due to their belief

 A split like this makes it pretty clear what’s being tested.
 You could, of course, read meticulously through each answer, considering how it sounds.